 What is Search Engine Market Share?

 Though it may be surprising for some, plenty of internet users type their searches in places other than Google.
-Bing, Yahoo, and Baidu, to name a few, are all search engines still used quite often across the globe.
+Bing, Yahoo!, and Baidu, to name a few, still used quite often across the globe.
 While Google has long been the leader (by a long shot), that's not to say all your site's traffic will derive from here.

 As mentioned, Google has long been the leader of all search engines, but this year, Google actually suffered a small drop in the current share.
 While many would consider this to be concerning, some experts say it could be great for Google users, and even Google, as it may encourage Google to improve their algorithms and better match user search queries.
 Anyway, let's take a look at the current (2016) search engine market share, according to StatCounter Global Stats.
-View the graph provided below:

-The graph, covering the year of 2016 at a Global level for desktop use only, clearly shows Google as the leader, followed by Yahoo and Bing.
-While these statistics vary depending on which tool you use, our Global Stats provides a good idea of the current share.
-Of course, our Search Engine Wars tool, along with our Browser Stats, will give you data specific to your website, displaying what search engine your visitors are using.
+The graph, covering the year of 2016 at a global level for desktop use only, clearly shows Google as the leader, followed by Yahoo! and Bing.
+While these statistics vary depending on which tool you use, our Global Stats website tracks 15 billion page views per month recorded across more than 3 million websites around the world and provides the most accurate account of the current market share.
+Of course, our Search Engine Wars tool, along with our Browser Stats, will give you data specific to your website, displaying what search engine(s) your visitors are using.

 Which Search Engine are Your Visitors Using?